 My proposition: Make Greek crostini with exclusively Mediterranean ingredients which are as close to their natural form as possible.
 Whole wheat bread, olives, roasted peppers, cherry tomatoes or sun-dried tomatoes, radish and no processed delis like naturally cured prosciutto or Jamon Serrano.

-So let me introduce you the ultimate Mediterranean dip and give you all the tips for the best homemade tirokafteri!
+So let me introduce you to the ultimate Mediterranean dip and give you all the tips for the best homemade tirokafteri!

 Make it a spread!